circlestarzero/EX-chatGPT/README.md

      -  (3.2, OpenAI has published the `GPT-3.5 Turbo API` , you can replace it with the newsest one)
 - run the `main.py` and click the local url like `http://127.0.0.1:5000/`
 - if you need detailed, mode uncomment it in the `main.py`
+- change the mode in the selection box, now have `chat,detail,web`
 ## WebChatGPTEnhance
 - fill you `Googgle api key and client id` in `chatGPTChromeEhance/src/util/apiManager.ts/getDefaultAPI`
 - run `npm install`